-PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL OPEN PHASE 4 SCHOOL CLOSED OPTION A & B: Traditional face-to-face instruction OPTION A: Traditional face-to-face instruction OPTION B: Actively enrolled Huron School District Covid 19 Homebound Digital Instruction - will be limited to the following situations on a case-by-case basis: A school or schools are closed due to staff shortages during Covid 19 outbreak.
-Student is "Covid Positive" and in 10-day isolation.
-Student /family must commit to no activities or contacts outside the home.
-Student is "Covid Close Contact" Quarantine and parent chooses to keep home.
-Student /family must commit to no activities or contacts outside the home.
-Student has fragile health condition as specifically identified by the doctor.
-Student /family must commit to no • Traditional face-to-face instruction OPTION B: • Actively enrolled Huron School District Covid 19 Homebound Digital Instruction - will be limited to the following situations on a case-by-case basis: • A school or schools are closed due to staff shortages during Covid 19 outbreak. • Student is "Covid Positive" and in 10-day isolation. • Student /family must commit to no activities or contacts outside the home. • Student is "Covid Close Contact" Quarantine and parent chooses to keep home. • Student /family must commit to no activities or contacts outside the home. • Student has fragile health condition as specifically identified by the doctor. • Student /family must commit to no • Distance learning for designated number of days based on data • Actively enrolled Huron School District Covid 19 Homebound Digital Instruction - will be limited to the following situations on a case-by-case basis: • A school or schools are closed due to staff shortages during Covid 19 outbreak. • Student is "Covid Positive" and in 10-day isolation. • Student /family must commit to no activities or contacts outside the home. • Student is "Covid Close Contact" Quarantine and parent chooses to keep home. • Student /family must commit to no activities or contacts outside the home. • Student has fragile health condition as specifically identified by the doctor. • Student /family must commit to no
+PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL OPEN PHASE 4 SCHOOL CLOSED OPTION A & B: Traditional face-to-face instruction • Traditional face-to-face instruction • Actively enrolled Huron School District Covid 19 Homebound Digital Instruction - will be limited to the following situations on a case-by-case basis: • A school or schools are closed due to staff shortages during Covid 19 outbreak. • Student is "Covid Positive" and in 10-day isolation. • Student /family must commit to no activities or contacts outside the home. • Student is "Covid Close Contact" Quarantine and parent chooses to keep home. • Student /family must commit to no activities or contacts outside the home. • Student /family must commit to no activities or contacts outside the home. • Student /family must commit to no activities or contacts outside the home. • Student /family must commit to no • Traditional face-to-face instruction OPTION B: • Actively enrolled Huron School District Covid 19 Homebound Digital Instruction - will be limited to the following situations on a case-by-case basis: • A school or schools are closed due to staff shortages during Covid 19 outbreak. • Student is "Covid Positive" and in 10-day isolation. • Student /family must commit to no activities or contacts outside the home. • Student is "Covid Close Contact" Quarantine and parent chooses to keep home. • Student /family must commit to no activities or contacts outside the home. • Student /family must commit to no activities or contacts outside the home. • Student /family must commit to no activities or contacts outside the home. • Student has fragile health condition as specifically identified by the doctor. • Student /family must commit to no • Distance learning for designated number of days based on data • OPTION B: • Actively enrolled Huron School District Covid 19 Homebound Digital Instruction - will be limited to the following situations on a case-by-case basis: • A school or schools are closed due to staff shortages during Covid 19 outbreak. • Student is "Covid Positive" and in 10-day isolation. • Student /family must commit to no activities or contacts outside the home. • Student is "Covid Close Contact" Quarantine and parent chooses to keep home. • Student /family must commit to no activities or contacts outside the home. • Student has fragile health condition as specifically identified by the doctor. • Student /family must commit to no